 The Charge Amount field is the amount to be charged or authorized by the next transaction.
-If there are multiple charges, it will automatically reflect the Amount of the Opportunity or Order, minus the total of past successful charges (also shown in the Balance Due field).
-Check the Manual Charge field when you want to charge an amount different than the amount due on the Opportunity or Order.
+If there are multiple charges, it will automatically reflect the Total of the Chargent Order, minus the total of past successful charges (also shown in the Balance Due field).
+Check the Manual Charge field when you want to charge an amount different than the amount due on the Chargent Order.
 This will prevent the Charge Amount from automatically being calculated and updated.

 One thing to be aware of when using this manual override, however, is that your Charge Amount will not be prorated.
 So if the Amount is $100, and you set the Charge Amount is $30, Chargent will charge 4 x $30.
 The system does not automatically prorate the last amount to equal the remaining balance (if less than the Charge Amount).

 To automatically set the Charge Amount to the final balance that is smaller than previous installments:

 - Create a workflow rule that fires when the Payment Status is Recurring and the Stop is Balance Due

 - Have it check the Charge Amount.